underscore-finance/underscore-docs/vaults.md

 The AI manages both yield and risk:

 - **Collateral Management**: Deposits assets into Earn Vaults, then into Ripe Protocol
-- **Strategic Borrowing**: Borrows GREEN against collateral, converts to USDC
+- **Strategic Borrowing**: Borrows GREEN against collateral, then either swaps to USDC (if DEX liquidity is favorable) or stakes as Savings GREEN — either way, the borrowed amount earns yield
-- **USD Exposure Only**: Borrowed funds always go into USDC Earn Vault — never swapped to volatile assets
+- **USD Exposure Only**: Borrowed funds stay in USD-denominated assets (USDC or GREEN) — never swapped to volatile assets
 - **Debt Ratio Monitoring**: Maintains configurable maximum leverage
 - **Automatic Deleveraging**: Reduces positions when debt ratios approach limits